yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 ### Adapater Trimming
 [Trimmomatic](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) to trim adapter sequences
 Any unwanted sequences that are added when sequencing such as adapter sequences or low-quality ends of reads are removed to improve alignment accuracy.
+In order to perform this step accurately,

 ### Quality Control of Trimmed Files
 [FastQC](https://hbctraining.github.io/Training-modules/planning_successful_rnaseq/lessons/QC_raw_data.html) on *FASTA* files